gpestana/elasticsearch-production-book/data.md

 Bear in mind that disabling dynamic shard allocation may result in unassigned shards in the future, since the cluster will not try to reassign shards to nodes if they go missing for some reason.

-## How to recover from cluster red status when shards are unassigned?
+## How to recover from cluster red status?

->
-**TL;DR**
->
+> **TL;DR**
-First, inspect which shards are having problems and which indexes are affected.
+> First, inspect which shards are having problems and which indexes are affected.
 Once you know the problematic index, stop the data flowing to the cluster, delete the faulty index and then restore it back with from backup snapshots.
 Restart the data flow again and wait until the cluster returns to green.

 Your Elasticssearch cluster will turn into red state if there is at least one primary shards missing and all of its replicas.
 When a cluster is in red state it means that there is data missing.
 As a side effect the cluster will not accept any new to store any data in the shards that are faulty.